HyperviewHQ/hyperview_docs/documentation/product/asset-tracker/topics/how-assettracker-works.md

 *  - Tagged asset is moved within a tracked rack
    - The asset's RU is automatically updated in Hyperview
 *  - Tagged asset is moved to another tracked rack
-   - The asset's rack and RU is automatically updated in Hyperview
+   - The asset's rack and RU are automatically updated in Hyperview
 *  - Tagged asset is moved to an untracked rack
-   - The asset is moved to the original rack's Unplaced grid, RU values must be updated manually
+   - The asset is moved to the original rack's Unplaced grid; RU values must be updated manually
 *  - Untagged asset is moved to a tracked rack
    - Undetected, RU values must be updated manually
 *  - Untagged asset is moved to an untracked rack